 Absolutely!
 Use whatever GF flour you love.
 They make some fantastic blends now, so experiment and let me know what you come up with!

-Gluten-free gumbo will stay good in the fridge, in an airtight container, for up to 3 days.
-You can freeze this recipe for up to 3 months.
+Freezing Instructions: This is a fantastic recipe to put in the freezer.
+You can freeze this recipe (without the rice) for up to 3 months.
 Simply let it thaw out in the fridge, then slowly reheat on the stove top.

 Gluten-Free Gumbo Recipe